HMLab Operating Standards

 I expect you to contribute to the lab and be a good citizen

-Science is a community many people will help you along the way and you should return the favor.
-Share your insider knowledge of techniques with others.
+Science is a community.
+You will meet people who will help you along the way and you should return the favor.
 Senior students are expected to help train new students in the ways of the world (i.e. lab procedures, how individual/group meetings work, literature searching, etc.).

 You will have designated lab jobs such as inventory, general maintenance, taking care of one of the instruments, etc. Failure to do your lab jobs not only affects you, it can impede the entire lab and will not be tolerated.
 Everyone is expected to maintain general lab cleanliness, help wash abandoned glassware, and making sure that supplies do not run out.